 As you can imagine, this could become quite complex should an organisation with 100 or more employees and an organising program, need to micro manage all external communications.
 The governments explanatory paper generously allows a mere two hours for large charities – of which there are approximately 9500, to manage what will likely be an extensive consultation and review process, potentially requiring legal advice and needing 100s of hours of staff and external consultant time to develop comprehensive procedures and monitor them on an ongoing basis.
 Small, predominantly volunteer charity groups will be unlikely be able to well manage this burden and thus will be at greater risk, using their limited resources for red tape and compliance rather than serving the communities they are set up to.

-It has been a long read but hopefully a useful one – don’t forget to sign and share the email to politicians.
+It has been a long read but hopefully a useful one.